mattbriggs/information-retrieval-graph-poc/README.md

 Create an information retrieval system that who effectiveness as retrieving information can be measured.

 This project will be a graph-based information retrieval system that uses Neo4J, Python, and the Natural Language Toolkit (NLTK) to map content and retrieve information.
 The system will focus on measuring performance using an F-score.
-You can find my explanation of the project and its progress for the [Hackathon 2024](docs/infromation-retrival-graph-hackathon2024.md).
+You can find my explanation of the project and its progress for the [Hackathon 2024](docs/information-retrieval-graph-hackathon2024.md).

 ## Work on pattern mining discovery using a graph

 ![A query in the graph](docs/media/hack24-03.png)

 This exercises will load a list of repositories and crawl the repo to find 'toc.yml' objects.
 It then feeds each toc.yml file to a function that graphs the function.
-A routine then produces cypher files that can be loaded into Neo4j.
+A routine then produces Cypher files that can be loaded into Neo4j.

 ### Some notes